HalfloveJAR/DailyRewards2-Docs/README.md

 # Daily Rewards 2
+A Minecraft plugin for Folia, Paper, and Spigot servers.

+Purchase a copy here: https://www.spigotmc.org/resources/daily-rewards-2.115112/
 ## Documentation, Suggestions, and Bug Tracker

 The Official Daily Rewards 2 Documentation.
 Read the docs, report bugs, or suggest features.